Omise provides easy-to-deploy payment gateway services for merchants on Google Cloud Platform

 Reduced network latency and high availability delivered through GCP

-Moving to Container Engine has enabled Omise to reduce network latency from 400 milliseconds to only 250 milliseconds, increasing the speed that payments are processed through its gateway services and improving the experience for merchants and consumers.
+Moving to Kubernetes Engine has enabled Omise to reduce network latency from 400 milliseconds to only 250 milliseconds, increasing the speed that payments are processed through its gateway services and improving the experience for merchants and consumers.
 Furthermore, Omise has been able to maintain availability levels at 99.999 percent to ensure that the payment services critical to the viability of most businesses selling online can be accessed as needed.
 The business has also been able to scale quickly to support spikes in demand that occur when customers undertake promotions or make available tickets to high-demand events.

 “In some cases, we have had to support up to 3,000 credit card transactions in a minute when tickets are made available to in-demand artists,” says Araujo.
 “We have been able to do this by creating preview Docker images of our architecture that can be deployed in seconds; in fact we can double our architecture in just five minutes if necessary.”